v1605/zaparoo-esp32-pn532-fork/README.md

+## - Use Minty Branch for RC522 module version
+## - Use PN532_SDCARD branch for PN532 module and SDCard support version

 # Zaparoo ESP32

 The goal of this project is to launch games via the [Zaparoo Service](https://wiki.zaparoo.org/Main_Page) on the a Mister over Wifi.
 It also supports launching games via [Simple Serial](https://wiki.zaparoo.org/Reader_Drivers#Simple_Serial).